fluent/fluent-operator/docs/plugins/fluentd/filter/types.md

 | logLevel | The @log_level parameter specifies the plugin-specific logging level | *string |
 # Filter

-Filter defines all types for filter Plugins
+Filter defines all available filter plugins and their parameters.

 | Field | Description | Scheme |